Blog Layout

 “And so, to our Muslim brothers and sisters and all people of faith, we stand with you and welcome you.”

-Sister Jeanne T. Hubert, 93, passed away peacefully on February 23, 2024.
-Eternal rest, grant unto her, O Lord, and may perpetual light shine upon her.
-May Sister Jeanne's soul and the souls of all the faithful departed, through the mercy of God, rest in peace.
-A funeral mass will be held Monday, March 4 at 10 a.m. at St. Francis of Assisi Church in Belchertown.
+With great sorrow, we announce the passing of Denise O. (Grondin) Cote, who peacefully passed away surrounded by her family on February 10th, 2025, at Mercy Medical Center.
+Eternal rest, grant unto her, O Lord, and let perpetual light shine upon her.
+May Denise's soul and the souls of all the faithful departed, through the mercy of God, rest in peace.
+Friends and family are invited to pay their respects at the Beers & Story Belchertown Funeral Home during calling hours on Wednesday, February 19th, from 9:00 AM to 11:00 AM, followed by a Funeral Mass at 11:30 AM at St. Francis Church.
+Following the Mass, the burial will take place at West Cemetery in Granby.
 Click here for more information from Beers and Story Funeral Home.

-Gloria J. (Sedelow) Fredette, 80, passed away at her home on February 23, 2024.
-Eternal rest, grant unto her, O Lord, and may perpetual light shine upon her.
-May Gloria's soul and the souls of all the faithful departed, through the mercy of God, rest in peace.
-A funeral mass will be held Wednesday, February 28, 2024 at 11 a.m. at St. Francis of Assisi Church in Belchertown.
+Dennis Louis Riel, 72, passed away peacefully on February 8, 2025.
+Eternal rest, grant unto him, O Lord, and let perpetual light shine upon him.
+May Dennis' soul and the souls of all the faithful departed, through the mercy of God, rest in peace.
+A calling hour to honor Dennis' memory will be held on Monday, February 17th, from 9:00am -10:00am at the Beers & Story Belchertown Funeral Home, followed by a Funeral Mass at 10:30am at St. Francis Church, Belchertown.
 Click here for more information from Beers and Story Funeral Home.

-Dr. Lawrence Roberge, age 64, passed away unexpectedly on Dec 14, 2023.
-Eternal rest, grant unto him, O Lord, and may Lawrence's soul and the souls of all the faithful departed, through the mercy of God, rest in peace.
-A funeral mass will be held Friday, December 22, 2023 at 10 a.m. at St. Francis of Assisi Church in Belchertown.
-Click here for more information from Sampson Funeral Chapel.
+Karol Wozniak Eternal rest, grant unto him, O Lord, and let perpetual light shine upon him.
+May Karol's soul and the souls of all the faithful departed, through the mercy of God, rest in peace.
+Visitation at Beers and Story Funeral Home, Belchertown, MA.
+Tuesday December 3rd 9:30 a.m. to 10:30 a.m.
+A funeral mass will be held immediately following at 11:00 a.m. at St. Francis of Assisi Church in Belchertown, MA Burial to follow at Saint Stanislaus cemetery, Chicopee, MA

-Rita M. Butler, 96, passed away at Vantage of Wilbraham on October 21, 2023.
-Eternal rest, grant unto her, O Lord, and may Rita's soul and the souls of all the faithful departed, through the mercy of God, rest in peace.
-Click here for more information from Beers & Story Funeral Home.
+Donald "Don" R. Como, 91, passed away on October 3, 2024.
+Eternal rest, grant unto him, O Lord, and let perpetual light shine upon him.
+May Donald's soul and the souls of all the faithful departed, through the mercy of God, rest in peace.
+A funeral mass will be held Saturday, October 12, 2024 at 10:00 a.m. at St. Francis of Assisi Church in Belchertown.
+Click here for more information from Beers and Story Funeral Home.

 More Posts